 I was accepted for Normal class in 1982.
 Shortly after that, I was appointed to the Board of Lectureship, on which I served for seven years.

 As a result of my years of striving to understand God better, and to serve Him with my whole heart, I’ve been very blessed.
-God’s been good to me.
+God’s been good to me and I am committed to witnessing the blessings this Science offers the world.